-We are committed to fair labor practices within our supply chain, and independent, third-party monitoring is critical to identification and evaluation of potential risks for human trafficking and slavery in our supply chain.
-Independent, external monitoring is critically important to our ALP program.
-For example, our tobacco leaf subsidiary, Alliance One International, LLC (AOI) participates in the Sustainable Tobacco Production (STP) program, which assesses and monitors AOI's performance in meeting industry-wide standards for tobacco.
+We are committed to fair labor practices within our supply chain, and independent, third-party monitoring is critical to the identification and evaluation of potential risks for human trafficking and slavery.
+Independent, external monitoring is an important aspect of our ALP program.
+For example, our tobacco leaf subsidiary, Alliance One International, LLC (AOI) participates in the Sustainable Tobacco Programme (STP), which assesses and monitors AOI's performance in meeting industry-wide standards for tobacco.

 This program evaluates whether the proper systems, governance and processes are in place to meet environmental, crop and human rights standards.
-This program is aligned to international standards, including those of the ILO.
+STP is aligned to international standards, including those of the ILO and the UN Sustainable Development Goals, and features a stronger focus on impact, risk and continuous improvement.